Call for Proposals

 What is an abstract?
 An Abstract is an abbreviated summary of a research article, thesis, review, conference proceeding or any in-depth analysis of a particular subject or discipline, and is often used to help the reader quickly ascertain the paper's purpose.

 Purpose?
 Abstracts explain to conference attendees the proposal's topic, foci, and/or goals in a clear and succinct manner in the program.
-Abtracts may be revised or edited for the printed program.
+Abstracts may be revised or edited for the printed program

 4. Summary / Statement (Condensed for Publication): For all proposals, please submit a brief summary of the abstract.
 This summary/statement